jshiell/checkstyle-idea/README.md

 ## Limitations

+* Suppressions that depend on the full path of the file will not work consistently.
+This is because we need to create temporary files before the scan in many cases, and at present these are only placed in a directory structure matching the packages involved.
+This may well change in the future.
 * The plugin will throw exceptions if used with class files targeted at a later version than that of the JDK used by IDEA.
 Please run IDEA on the latest available JVM, ideally the bundled version from JetBrains where available.
-Thanks to J. G. Christopher.
 * If you change the configuration options the real-time scan will not be updated until the file is either changed or reopened.
 * We do not check if a property definition is required for a given file.
 Hence you can exit configuration without setting required properties.
 Given, however, that CheckStyle files can change without the plug-in being aware this is something we'll always have to live with to some degree.
 * CheckStyle errors and warnings from the inspection are both shown at a single level, as IDEA will only allow one warning level for an inspection.